EQWorks/python-curriculum/01-immediate-applications.md

 <class 'float'>
 ```

-Notice the last one, again, follows the same expression evaluation rules we've collected so far, except that the `()` here aren't exactly precedence-order alteration but results in a similar effect:
+Follows the same expression evaluation rules we have collected so far, except that the `()` here is not for precedence-order alteration but results in a similar effect:
 1. `9 / 4` gets evaluated into `2.25`.
 2. `type(2.25)` gets evaluated into `<class 'float'>`.

-So let's add one more expression evaluation rule to the list:
+So let us add one more expression evaluation rule to the list:
 * Callable enclosed before unenclosed.

-Now we're equipped with a solid tool to verify types, so we don't get lost from here on.
-Let's move on to try to cast a number into a string:
+Now we are equipped with a tool to verify types, so we will not get lost from here on.
+Let us move on to try to cast a number into a string:

 ```python
 >>> str(9)